Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ## Contact

 I am available primarily on [The Animonculory server](https://discord.gg/DffHKcszfg) or on the [Requiem Wabbajack server](https://discord.gg/pty64J2m).
-PLEASE, DO NOT DM ME ON DISCORD.
+PLEASE, DO NOT DM ME ON DISCORD; it is more helpful for others if your problem gets a solution that others can see.

 You are welcome to [contribute](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Contributing.md) to the list, however please check the [changelog](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Changelog.md) before you do.